 What is mitral valve stenosis?

-Less common than mitral valve prolapse and mitral regurgitation and more prevalent in women, mitral valve stenosis occurs when there is structural problem with one or more mitral apparatus components, narrowing the orifice of the mitral valve (to below cm² in size) and restricting the flow of blood from the left atrium to the left ventricle and body.
-This can cause symptoms and complications.
+Stenosis of the mitral valve occurs when there is structural problem with one or more mitral apparatus components, narrowing the orifice of the bicuspid valve (to below cm² in size) and causing symptoms and complications.

 What are the symptoms of mitral stenosis?